Skip to main content

 Both films have a first half that is almost entirely character driven with a midpoint that introduces the superhero elements to the characters (in Power Rangers, this is when the teens meet Zordon and he tells them about the Power Rangers; in Fantastic 4, this is when they travel to Planet Zero and get their powers).
 But even though F4 runs about fifteen minutes shorter than PR, it feels a lot longer.

 Power Rangers does a better job negotiating its screen time by virtue of foreshadowing.
 The film sets up the story’s larger conflict by opening with a prologue that shows Zordon’s ranger team having been decimated by Rita as Zordon buries the power coins while preparing a last-ditch effort to stop Rita from reaching the Zeo crystal.
 This sets up a lot of essential elements of the story.
 We learn about Zordon and Rita’s rivalry and their history as Power Rangers.
 We learn that the Zeo crystal is the thing Rita is after and bad things will happen if she gets it.
-And we also learn about the power coins, not only that they hold the ranger powers, but that whoever finds them will be “worthy” of their power.
+And we also learn about the power coins, not only that they hold the ranger powers, but that whoever finds them will be “worthy” to wield them.

-Again, we’re almost an hour into the film before Zordon explains the ranger situation to the kids, but it doesn’t feel jarring because the audience has already received that information.
+Again, we’re about forty-five minutes into the film before Zordon explains the ranger situation to the kids, but it doesn’t feel jarring because the audience has already received that information.
 The film also keeps reminding the audience of its ultimate destination by cutting back to Rita as she slowly regains her powers, building anticipation for these two parties to eventually cross paths.
 We’ve already seen the outline of the epic conflict at the heart of the story, and so there’s a sense of fulfillment as the superhero bits naturally resurface as the narrative progresses.
 Where Fantastic 4 just feels like it’s making itself up as it goes along, Power Rangers plants the seeds of its superhero story in the soil of a high school character drama, and the audience watches as these story elements sprout.

-The other difference I’ll touch on quickly is that of tone, probably the biggest question on everyone's mind when they heard about this film because, again, "Power Rangers" fits into a very specific demographic.
+The other difference I’ll touch on quickly is that of tone, probably the biggest hurdle they faced in adaptation.
 Mighty Morphin' Power Rangers, the series on which this adaptation is most directly based, is the kind of television show where our heroes encounter such obstacles as a rubber monster named “Pudgy Pig” who gobbles up their laser swords, and their solution to defeat said pig is to feed it sandwiches spiked with horseradish so it will cough them back up.
 A reboot of this kind of show is immediately faced with the question of whether the premise itself is completely incompatible with the more mature demographic it is chasing.
 But this is another area where the movie gets punished more for its pitch than its ability to execute it.

 At its root, there’s nothing inherently dissonant about a story in which five teenagers from different backgrounds overcome their feelings of disempowerment when they come across some larger than life conflict, and with it the opportunity to enact real change in their world, while also becoming friends in the process.
 Likewise, brightly colored superhero suits, giant robots, and even bad guy names like “Rita Repulsa” are not uncommon features within the superhero genre.